 You can also use coconut oil in baking.
 You will love the way your hair and skin look and feel during pregnancy.
 You never have to worry about hair fall, dry skin or free radicals.
 The oil will take care of everything and leave you free to enjoy your nine months of pregnancy.

-Medicinal Uses Of Coconut Oil During Pregnancy:
+Medicinal Uses Of Coconut Oil During Pregnancy

 One of the important things to take care of when you are trying to conceive is to maintain optimal body fat as it can have an impact on your fertility.
 Adipocytes or body fat cells produce estrogen, which is essential for a healthy reproductive system of a woman.
-Women who lack the adequate amount of body fat will have trouble with ovulation and fertility.
+Women who lack an adequate amount of body fat will have trouble with ovulation and fertility.
 In obese women, there is an excess production of estrogen which may also cause fertility issues.

 Candida albicans is the offending microorganism that causes yeast infection in women.
 Candida is usually present in our body in small numbers, in warm, moist areas.
 A yeast infection may happen when there is a proliferation of Candida.
 This increase in number can occur due to many reasons.
-A yeast infection is not always severe or life-threatening, but it may cause discomforts if you don’t treat it.
+A yeast infection is not always severe or life-threatening, but it may cause discomfort if you don’t treat it.

 There are some over-the-counter medicines to treat yeast infections.
 However, when you are pregnant, you may want to avoid OTC medications, as they may have a negative impact on the developing fetus.
 So what alternative do you have?
 The answer lies in coconut oil.